opentelekomcloud-infra/system-config/doc/source/proxy.rst

 ---------

 All configuration files for the hosts part of this repository.
-Every VM is managed by the System Config project applying the same hardening rules to evenry host according to the configuration
+Every VM is managed by the System Config project applying the same hardening rules to every host according to the configuration

 * :git_file:`inventory/service/host_vars/proxy1.eco.tsi-dev.otc-service.com.yaml`